 Moodle Course Creator Certificate

-Note: You are currently viewing documentation for Moodle 2.3.
-Up-to-date documentation for the latest stable version is available here: Moodle Course Creator Certificate.
+Note: You are currently viewing documentation for Moodle 2.7.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Moodle Course Creator Certificate.

 What is the Moodle Course Creator Certificate?

 The Moodle Course Creator Certificate, or MCCC, is a way for you to demonstrate your skills in using Moodle as a teacher.

 The assessment contains a course project, a short narrative document, and an online exam.

 You will be assigned an MCCC-certified mentor-assessor to help guide you through this process.